raghulmz/R-Works/my_functions/information_value/readme.md

 The `iv()` function calculates the information value of features in a data frame.

+I would like to thank **Mr. Rajesh Jakhotia, B.E., PMP** whose article is the basis for this code.

 It is based on the article [Information Value Concept in Scorecard Development](https://www.linkedin.com/pulse/20140627161956-96945870-information-value) by **Rajesh Jakhotia, B.E., PMP**

 The following assumptions and adjustments were made apart from those specified by the author